HIDE OR SEEK?--By James Dobson

 TEACH YOUR CHILD A "NO-KNOCK" POLICY!

 One of the most obvious characteristics of a person who feels inferior is that he talks about his deficiencies to anyone who will listen.
 A woman who thinks she's dumb will admit freely, "I am really bad at math; I can hardly add two & two."
 This kind of self-denigration is not as uncommon as one might think.
-Listen to
+Listen to yourself in the weeks that come.
+You might be surprised by how often you emphasise your faults to your friends!

 While there is no virtue in becoming an image-conscious phoney, trying to be something we're not, I believe it is also a mistake to go to the other extreme.
 While you are blabbing about all of your ridiculous inadequacies, the listener is formulating his impression of you.
 He will later "see" you & treat you according to the evidence you've provided.
-After all,
+After all, you're the expert on the subject!
+Furthermore, having put your feelings into words, they become solidified as fact in your own mind.

 Therefore, we should teach a "no-knock" policy to our children.
 They should learn that constant self-criticism can become a bad habit, & it accomplishes nothing.
 There is a big difference between accepting blame when it is valid & in simply chattering about one's inferiority.